iusecookies64/notes/content/SQL/Advanced SQL.md

 ### Conditional Aggregates Introduction

-We have learned the concept of **Aggregate function** in [Learn SQL](https://www.codechef.com/learn/sql), that it gives a single output value based on the calculation on multiple input values.
+We have learned the concept of **Aggregate function** in SQL Basics, that it gives a single output value based on the calculation on multiple input values.
 Now, lets learn the concept of **Conditional Aggregate function**.
 In this concept we add a set of condition to the existing Aggregate functions.
 Below mentioned are some of the commonly used Aggregate functions: